 Blue Hole Dahab — Dive Site Guide, Depths & Safety

 The Blue Hole is a submarine sinkhole on the coast of Dahab, roughly 10 kilometers north of the town center.
 It drops vertically to over 100 meters and is connected to the open sea by a natural arch at approximately 56 meters depth.
 It is one of the most photographed, most dived, and most discussed dive sites in the world.
+The site attracts an enormous range of divers — from beginners snorkeling the shallow rim to technical divers running the arch on backmount doubles or sidemount.
+Understanding what the Blue Hole actually offers at each depth range is essential for planning a safe and enjoyable dive.

 Dive Profile